mathtml/gerenciamentoport/README.md

 I didn’t include a gitignore for the .env file to simplify the process for those who download the project; they just need to create the database and use the project.

-Then, simply run npm run build and npm start for the backend, and npm start for the frontend.
+Then, simply run npm run build and npm start for the backend, npm i -f and npm start for the frontend.